chaimpollak/BehavioralCloning/README.md

 ### Training Data:
 I first started by generating training data on my own and trying to train a model on it.
-After about 10 hours of fruitless effort effort, I realized that the data I created wasn't normally distributed due to the fact that I trained the model with keyboard input.
+After about 10 hours of fruitless effort, I realized that the data I created wasn't normally distributed due to the fact that I trained the model with keyboard input.
 Once Udacity released their training data, I compared the distributions and the following is the output: